9 Things That Happen to Your Body When You Start a New Running Workout

 You’ll feel energized

 “After I started running, I had way more energy and I would even wake up at 5:30 a.m. to get it in before work,” says Dawn Hood, CPT, RYT, studio manager of Embody Health in Kirkland, Washington.
 “Even though I was getting up so early, I stayed energized all day!”
-(Check out these habits your 80-year old self will thank you for.)
+Check out the best reflective gear for running when it’s dark outside.

 You’ll start eating healthier (without even trying!)